Drake: Why He Never Dissed Nicki Minaj During Meek Mill Feud

 Drake has now explained in a recent interview with DJ Semtex that the diss track he penned two years ago was necessary at the time since Meek Mill had given fans the impression that the “Hotline Bling” artist was unable to put together a hit record by himself.

-Drake mentions that he very much prides himself on being one of the best lyricists in the music industry, so it is an upmost insult when fellow musicians try and discredit him or his talent by making accusations that are completely false, he stresses.
+Drake mentions that he very much prides himself on being one of the best lyricists in the music industry, so it is an utmost insult when fellow musicians try and discredit him or his talent by making accusations that are completely false, he stresses.

 “Back to Back” threw endless digs at Meek, with one of the most quoted lines being, “Is that a world tour or your girl’s tour?
 I know that you gotta be a thug for her, this ain’t what she meant when she told you to open up more.”